niclim/TowerDefense/README.md

 * Add upgrade screen so that users can choose different towers to upgrade from
 * Complete unit test coverage
 * Build out game data
+* Build base monsters (different types and different bosses) and use level as a multiplier to generate different levels

 ### TODO later
 * Add range displays for towers during placement and when clicked